How the Chinese Exclusion Act Still Impacts the U.S. Today

 It's history that's relevant today: In 1882, Congress banned certain immigrants from entering the U.S. due to their race and national origin.
 There was no attempt to "dress up" the law.
 It was simply called the Chinese Exclusion Act, a title so forthright that it could be described as "bold" if that word didn't have such a positive connotation.

-“The Chinese Exclusion Act,” a new documentary premiering May 29 on PBS, examines this shameful law, the consequences of which are still felt today.
-I decided to explore the history of the act and how its remnants continue to play out today—you might be surprised at how much of its legacy lives on.
+In 2018, PBS premiered "The Chinese Exclusion Act," a documentary examining this shameful law, the consequences of which are still felt today.
+This project inspired me to explore the history of the act and how its remnants continue to play out today — you might be surprised at how much of its legacy lives on.

 How the act came to be